 Find out more about teaching options and studying during COVID-19 in the Entry requirements section, below.

 As a Computer Science student at ARU, you’ll cover all aspects of technologies and user environments, along with the skills to create and manage IT solutions.
 This will include how to apply hardware and software technology to complex user requirements, and ensure their systems are secure.
 You’ll diagnose problems and respond to operational challenges.
 You can also build on this by choosing our placement option, allowing you to apply your knowledge in a real-life industry setting, helping you to gain key employability skills for after your degree.

-You’ll gain practical experience in our advanced computing laboratories, setting up infrastructure and creating database applications, multimedia tools, browsers and server architecture.
+By studying at ARU, you’ll gain practical experience in our advanced computing laboratories, setting up infrastructure and creating database applications, multimedia tools, browsers and server architecture.

-By the end of the course, you’ll have experience covering the full lifecycle of a web application, specifically:
+By the end of the course, you’ll have experience covering the full life cycle of a web application, specifically:

 From here, you’ll be able to successfully apply your knowledge to the development of any other type of software application (being it mobile, cloud, standalone).

 Cambridge is the perfect place to study your Computer Science Masters.
 Recently named the 'Best UK city to work in' you'll have lots of opportunities to gain relevant work experience locally and, after graduation, can expect an average salary of £35,000.
 (Glassdoor 2016).